enudler/kafka-consumer-manager/README.md

 * `KafkaOffsetDiffThreshold` &ndash; Tolerance for how far the partition offset of the consumer can be from the real offset, this value is used by the health check to reject in case the offset is out of sync.
 * `Topics` &ndash; Array of topics that should be consumed.
 * `ResumePauseIntervalMs` &ndash; Interval of when to run the ResumePauseCheckFunction (Optional).
-* `ResumePauseCheckFunction` &ndash; Function that in case of return value is true, the consumer will be resumed, if false it will be paused (Optional).
+* `ResumePauseCheckFunction` &ndash; Promise that in case of return value is true, the consumer will be resumed, if false it will be paused (Optional).
-* `MessageFunction` &ndash; Function that applied to each consumed message, this function accepts one param (message).
+* `MessageFunction` &ndash; Promise that applied to each consumed message, this function accepts one param (message), please make sure to resolve only after messages is considered as done.
 * `FetchMaxBytes` &ndash; The maximum bytes to include in the message set for this partition.
 This helps bound the size of the response.
 (Default 1024^2).
+* `WriteBackDelay` &ndash; Delay the produced messages by ms. (optional).
+* `AutoCommit` &ndash; Boolean, If AutoCommit is false, the consumer will queue messages from each partition to a specific queue and will handle messages by the order and commit the offset when it's done.

+##### AutoCommit: false settings

 * `MaxMessagesInMemory` &ndash; If enabled, the consumer will pause after having this number of messages in memory, to lower the counter call the finishedHandlingMessage function (Optional).
 * `ResumeMaxMessagesRatio` &ndash; If enabled when the consumer is paused it will resume only when MaxMessagesInMemory * ResumeMaxMessagesRatio < CurrentMessagesInMemory, number should be below 1 (Optional).

+##### AutoCommit: true settings

+* `ThrottlingThreshold` &ndash; If the consumer will have more messages than this value it will pause, it will resume consuming once the value is below that given threshold`.
+* `ThrottlingCheckIntervalMs` &ndash; The interval in ms of when to check if messages are above or below the threshold`.

 ### kafka-consumer-manager.init(configuration)